Education Accreditation

 Attrition – Retention – Completion Rates

-These data are from the 2021-22 school year.
-As the data from the 2022-23 school year become available, these numbers will be updated.
+The data below are the most recent available.
+Bethel data is from the 2023-24 school year.
+As the data from the 2024-25 school year become available, these numbers will be updated.

 Attrition – Retention – Completion Rates State Total* Bethel Total